-TTI DELIVERS STRONG 2022 FIRST - GuruFocus.com
+TTI Delivers Strong 2022 First - GuruFocus.com

-HONG KONG, Aug.
-10, 2022 /PRNewswire/ -- Global leader in cordless Professional Tools, DIY Tools, and Outdoor Power Equipment, Techtronic Industries Co.
+HONG KONG, Aug 10, 2022 - (ACN Newswire) - Global leader in cordless Professional Tools, DIY Tools, and Outdoor Power Equipment, Techtronic Industries Co.
 Ltd. ("TTI" or the "Group") (stock code: 669, ADR symbol: TTNDY) is pleased to announce its results for the six months ended June 30, 2022.

 The Group delivered strong results for the first half of 2022, outpacing the market and growing sales by 10.0% to US$7.0 billion.
 In local currency, sales grew 12.1%.
 Combined with the 2021 first half sales growth of 52%, TTI has increased sales by 67% over this two-year period.
 Gross margin improved for the 14th consecutive first half expanding 50 bps to 39.1%.
 EBIT increased 10.7% to US$633 million, net profit rose 10.4% to US$578 million, and earnings per share increased 10.4% to approximately US31.59 cents per share.